fmaida/smol.pub/README.md

 $ smolpub article.gemtext
 ```

-The script will extract this data from your text file:
+The tool will extract this data from your text file:

 1. **Article title.** Will be extracted from the very first line in your text file.
 2. **Article slug.** Will be extracted from your text file name, file extension excluded.